Learning To Make More Eye Contact With People

-It may be more helpful to slowly work your way up to making a solid amount of eye contact.
+It may be more helpful to slowly ramp up to making a solid amount of eye contact.
 It will take time before making eye contact becomes an automatic, effortless skill.
-Don't expect yourself to go from 0 to 100% overnight and then never go back.
+Don't expect yourself to go from 0 to 100% overnight, and then never go back.
 It's the same as how someone who eats poorly usually can't just drop everything one day and switch to an ultra-healthy diet.
 The points below will go into more detail about some sub-skills you can work on.

 Try using the TV as practice

 You don't even have to start with real people.
-When you're watching TV try to make eye contact with all the characters on the screen the way you'd focus on a conversational partner in real life.
+When you're watching TV try to make eye contact with all the characters on the screen the way you'd focus on someone in real life.
 News shows where the presenter looks and talks right to you tend to be the best.
 Discussion shows with multiple guests can also be useful because it can get you used to switching your attention from speaker to speaker.
 This can all give you a good approximation of what it's like to do it in real life.
 You can also study the various ways people use their eyes to communicate.

 Give your eye contact muscles time to get into shape

 When you make eye contact with someone you have to keep looking at a specific area.
-Not only does your lens have to focus on something a certain distance away, but you also have to use your eye socket muscles to hold your eyes up.
+Not only does the lens in each eye have to focus on a point a certain distance away, but you also have to use your eye socket muscles to hold your eyes up.
 Your neck and overall posture also have to be in a position where you can look the other person in the eye.
-When you're not making good eye contact you're often not doing any of these things.
+When you're not making proper eye contact you're often not doing any of these things.
 You're usually looking more down, or up and to the side, and your eyes may be unfocused as you're lost in your thoughts.